biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 params.input_file = "data/greetings.csv"
 ```

-We need to construct the channel.
+Then we need to build the channel.

 We use channel factory, `Channel.fromPath()`, which has some built-in functionality for handling file paths.

 Furthermore, we're going to add the `.splitCsv()` operator to make Nextflow parse the file contents accordingly, as well as the `.flatten()` operator to turn the array element produced by `.splitCsv()` into a channel of individual elements.

 By now you should know where to add this piece of code:
 ```groovy